Bill Lear: Aviation

 Lear founded Lear Developments, a company specializing in aerospace instruments and electronics.
 Lear developed radio direction finders, autopilots, and the first fully automatic aircraft landing system.
 He was awarded the Collier Trophy for this contribution in 1949.

 Lear also developed and marketed a line of panel-mounted radios for general aviation.
 His "LearAvian" series of portable radios, which incorporated radio direction finder circuits as well as broadcast band coverage, were especially popular.
 The company earned about $100 million during WW II for its products.

-Lear changed the name of Lear Developments to Lear Incorporated and in 1949 opened a manufacturing facility in Santa Monica, California.
+Lear changed the name of Lear Developments to Lear Avia, Inc. in 1939.
+The company rebranded again in 1944 to Lear, Incorporated and in 1949 opened a manufacturing facility in Santa Monica, California.

 In 1960, Lear moved to Switzerland and founded the Swiss American Aviation Company (SAAC).
 The company's goal was to redesign the FFA P-16 jet fighter—a project that had been abandoned after two crashes during test flights—into a small business jet, the SAAC 23.

 During the brief existence of SAAC, King Michael I of Romania met Lear and agreed to work as a test pilot for the Swiss part of the company.
 This was during the king's forced exile, which lasted for 50 years until 1997.

-In 1962, Lear sold his interest in Lear Incorporated to the Siegler Corporation after failing to persuade Lear Incorporated's board to go into the aircraft manufacturing business.
+In 1962, Lear sold his interest in Lear, Incorporated to the Siegler Corporation after failing to persuade Lear Incorporated's board to go into the aircraft manufacturing business.
 The resulting company was thereafter known as Lear Siegler.